KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 Accessing the parts list as a list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can get a list of all the parts on a vessel using the suffix :PARTS, or by using the LIST PARTS IN command.
 When you do this, the resulting list is a "flattening" of the tree of parts, created by use of a depth-first search starting from the root part.
-In the diagram shown here, the red numbers indicate one possible way the parts might be represented in LIST indeces if you used SHIP:PARTS on such a vessel.
+In the diagram shown here, the red numbers indicate one possible way the parts might be represented in LIST indexes if you used SHIP:PARTS on such a vessel.
 Note there is no guarantee it would look exactly like this, as it depends on exactly what order the parts were attached in the VAB.

 Shortcuts to smaller lists of parts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~